tpayne/kubernetes-examples/Maven/web8k-example/README.md

 Build Instructions
 ------------------
-To run this sample do the following...
+To run this sample do the following.

+You only need to do this first part if you need to change your Kubernetes context...

     kubectl config get-contexts
     kubectl config use-context <default>
     kubectl config current-context

+The following commands will build and deploy the application...

     mvn clean package
     mvn [-Djkube.docker.registry=<nonDefaultCR>] k8s:build k8s:push k8s:resource k8s:deploy
     # Optionally view the deployment details...